skypilot-org/skypilot/docs/source/examples/auto-failover.rst

 .. tip::

   No action is required to use this feature.

-  Auto-failover is automatically enabled whenever a new cluster is to be provisioned, such as during :code:`sky launch` or the :ref:`interactive node commands <interactive-nodes>` :code:`sky {gpunode,cpunode,tpunode}`.
+Auto-failover is automatically enabled whenever a new cluster is to be provisioned, such as during :code:`sky launch`.

   If specific :code:`cloud`, ``region``, or ``zone`` are requested for a task, auto-failover retries only within the specified location.